 I’ve always had back problems that I know can be contained if I do my daily physical therapy exercises.
 Since I plopped down on my yoga mat to stretch after every running session, I became more diligent in putting 5–10 minutes into my PT exercises.

 Lo and behold, my core muscles got stronger and my back pain has significantly decreased over the past month.
 But running doesn’t just impact your other exercise routines, it can lead to better choices for your overall health.
-Research also shows that running may Vanderbilt News “Exercise Can Curb Marijuana Use and Cravings” View Source and cravings and help people with Journal of Substance Abuse Treatment “A preliminary, randomized trial of aerobic exercise for alcohol dependence ” View Source drink less.
+Research also shows that running may curb marijuana use Vanderbilt News “Exercise Can Curb Marijuana Use and Cravings” View Source and cravings and help people with alcohol addiction Journal of Substance Abuse Treatment “A preliminary, randomized trial of aerobic exercise for alcohol dependence ” View Source drink less.

 15. Improves Sleep